wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/visa/visa-status-what-does-this-mean-.md

 For questions about credit card payments and/or a payment status (of a credit card transaction), please contact us at <support@multisafepay.com>

-In most cases the declined reason is shown behind the declined status within the transaction in your MultiSafepay Control.
+In most cases the declined reason is shown behind the declined status within the transaction in your [MultiSafepay Control](https://merchant.multisafepay.com/)

 | Transaction status | Reason | Description |
 ------- |----------|---------|